martinResearch/DEODR/readme.md

      address = {Washington, DC, USA},
     }

+## Projects that use DEODR

+* [TraceArmature](https://github.com/WilliamRodriguez42/TraceArmature).
+Set of python scripts that allow for high fidelity motion capture through the use of AI pose estimation (using METRABS), fiducial markers, VR body trackers, and optional hand annotations.

+Please let me know if you found DEODR useful by adding a comment in [here](https://github.com/martinResearch/DEODR/issues/240).

 # Alternatives

 * [**SoftRas**](https://github.com/ShichenLiu/SoftRas) (MIT Licence).
 Method published in [9].
 This method consists in a differentiable render with a differentiable forward pass.
 To my knowledge, this is at the moment the only method besides ours that has a differentiable forward pass and that computes the exact gradient of the forward pass in the backward pass.